05 March, 2023

 "But help was on the way!"
 Sonja cajoled.

 "And a fine mess he made of my kitchen too!"
 Sonja complained.
-"Fred shot right up on the counter and the toaster hit the floor and as Brutus jumped up he got caught in the microwave wire and down that machine came crashing to the floor.
-Fred was agile as a cat and climbed the kitchen curtains I guess to get out the window, but the window was closed and Brutus was jumping at his tail over the sink, and Fred was chittering up a storm of protest when finally McManus came to the door looking for his dog and sees us sprawled on the floor, the dog and Fred rippin' up the kitchen, well once he got the dog out he got a broom but I told him to open the window so Fred could jump out but he didn't wanna git bit so he weren't gonna do it, so I told him to help me up and I'd do it."
+"Fred shot right up on the counter, and the toaster hit the floor.
+As Brutus jumped up, he got caught in the microwave wire, and down that machine came crashing to the floor.
+Fred was as agile as a cat and climbed the kitchen curtains, I guess, to get out the window, but the window was closed.
+Brutus was jumping at his tail over the sink.
+Fred was chittering up a storm of protest when finally McManus came to the door looking for his dog and saw us sprawled on the floor, the dog and Fred rippin' up the kitchen, well, once he got the dog out, he got a broom.
+Still, I told him to open the window so Fred could jump out, but he didn't wanna git bit, so he weren't gonna do it, so I told him to help me up and I'd do it."
 Sonja was near breathless explaining what happened.

 "Yeah left me there.
 Typical man, his backside hanging out of his pj's."
-Sonja said her eyes narrow as she looked Elmer up and down like he had quite the nerve.
+Sonja said, her eyes narrowed as she looked Elmer up and down, as if he had quite the nerve.

 "So what happened next?"
 Joe asked enthralled.